qcc4cp/qcc/resources/quickstart.md

   $Env:PYTHONPATH = C:\users\rhundt\qcc
 ```

-Note that the main installation instruction use `blaze` to run the algorithms.
+Note that the main installation instruction use `bazel` to run the algorithms.
 This is not strictly necessary, you can run the algorithms individually just by invoking them on the Python command-line, such as:
 ```
    $ cd qcc/src
    $ python ./arith_classic.py   # and any of the other Python algorithms